 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

-In 2017-2018, 292 students took at least one online class at Bryant & Stratton College - Wauwatosa.
-This is an increase from the 229 students who took online classes the previous year.
+In 2020-2021, 541 students took at least one online class at Bryant & Stratton College - Wauwatosa.
+This is a decrease from the 667 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|